alishdi/alishdi/README.md

 ### Hi there 👋

-I am a web Developer and software engineer from Kurdistan
+I am a web Developer In Tehran

  A little more about me...
 const AliShahidi = {